eozkur/forest-fire/README.md

 	forest-fire.exe --run-all-tests

 ### Deploying
-Currently, forest-fire must be ran from Qt Creator.
-Once the program is further along, we will make a deploy script for creating a zip file for distribution.
+A deploy script for creating a zip file for distribution is comming soon™.

 ### Contributing
 Currently, the project is small enough to not worry about anything formal.
 If you are interested in helping, just send me an email.